andrewcmyers/lwon/README.md

     space character.
 A backslash `\` at the end of the line means to ignore the newline.
     A newline is interpreted as the standard newline sequence on the current machine.

-* Other non-reserved non-whitespace characters introduce implicit string values that extend until the next natural delimiter.
+* Other non-reserved non-whitespace characters introduce implicit "short strings" that extend until the next natural delimiter.
 Trailing whitespace up to the delimiter is removed.

 ### Natural delimiters